POL1000 Government, Business and Society

 - demonstrate an understanding of the different ways government, business and society interact

-- demonstrate academic research and critical thinking skills
+- demonstrate critical thinking and ethical research skills

 - demonstrate good academic writing skills